About The Promise of Oregon

 Over the years, Oregon’s K-12 public schools have come to consume a significant part of the state budget that lawmakers craft in Salem every two years.
 But in the last decade, as the economy slowed and legislators sought areas to trim, education has received the brunt of the cuts.

 Even more stark is the picture painted by the Quality Education Commission, a body tasked with examining best educational practices and estimating how much it would cost to create a model Oregon schooling system.
-For 2013-15, the commission estimated that the state should have spent another $2.1 billion – about 32 percent more – on K-12 schools than it actually did.
+In its projections for 2017-19, the commission estimates that Oregon will spend about $2 billion less per biennium on public schools than it should.

 Over the past decade, budget cuts to schools have produced some dire consequences.
 Teachers were laid off by the thousands, resulting in significantly higher class sizes.
 School days were cut from calendars.
-Oregon’s graduation rate dipped to the second-worst in the country, at 68 percent.
+Oregon’s graduation rate dipped to among the lowest in the country.

 As the foreboding numbers began to mount, parents, concerned citizens and school board members pressed the state Legislature in 2013 to reinvest in education.
 Business leaders joined the effort as well, reasserting that education investments pay big dividends by creating a highly trained and nimble workforce.